 - On plastic and stainless steel for up to two to three days.

-This therefore denotes that regular cleaning is even more crucial during the COVID-19 pandemic, SARS-CoV-2 as the virus can live on some surfaces in your home for days.
+Therefore, regular cleaning is even more crucial during the COVID-19 pandemic, as the virus can live on some surfaces in your home for days.

 Here are some hygiene tips for your home during this quarantine period